 - Prep your materials

-Then, preheat the iron to the cotton setting.
+First, preheat the iron to the cotton setting.
 Make sure to turn off the steam.

-Cover one half of the wax paper with crayon shavings.
-Fold the other half on top to cover the crayon shavings, so it resembles a sandwich.
+Fold the other half on top to cover the crayon shavings, so it resembles a sandwich. - Melt the crayon shavings

-Sew the hearts together with a basting stitch through the center of the hearts horizontally, leaving an inch or two between hearts.
+If you have a sewing machine, you can sew the hearts together with a basting stitch through the center of the hearts horizontally, leaving an inch or two between hearts.

 Want more seasonal and holiday craft ideas for your family?
 You’ll find lots in my book, The Artful Year: Celebrating the Seasons & Holidays with Crafts & Recipes, including 23 spring crafts, 10+ summer crafts, 28 autumn crafts, and 39 winter crafts.

-More Valentine Crafts for Kids
+More Easy Valentine Crafts for Kids

 - How to Make DIY Valentines for Kids with Cardboard Hearts

-- 12 Process Art Ideas for Valentine’s Day Projects for Kids
+- 12 Process Art Ideas for Valentine’s Day

 - The Best Valentine Books about Love to Inspire Creative Family Fun